sr320/course-fish546-2016/01-Notes/slides.md

  ---

+new

+ ---

  Ultimately, you’ll arrive at your own project organization system that works for you; the take-home point is: leverage directories to help stay organized.

- ---